hb-gpu

 Description

-This module implements the Slug GPU text rasterization algorithm by Eric Lengyel.
-Glyph outlines are encoded on the CPU into compact blobs that the GPU decodes and rasterizes directly in the fragment shader, with no intermediate bitmap atlas.
+This module provides GPU-side text rendering.
+Glyph data is encoded on the CPU into compact blobs that the GPU decodes and rasterizes directly in the fragment shader, with no intermediate bitmap atlas.

 See the live web demo.